hwoihann/wiki2gether/_posts/bioinfo/2018-03-06-week1-project-management.md

 | week1 |  Managing a Bioinformatics Project (2) |

 # Setting Up and Managing a Bioinformatics Project
-In this chapter, we’ll look at some best practices in organizing your bioinformatics project directories and how to digitally document your work using plain-text Markdown files.
-We’ll also see why project directory organization isn’t just about being tidy, but is essential to the way by which tasks are automated across large numbers of files (which we routinely do in bioinformatics)
+ - organizing your bioinformatics project directories
+ - how to digitally document your work using plain-text Markdown files.
+ - why project directory organization isn’t just about being tidy, but is essential to the way by which tasks are automated across large numbers of files (which we routinely do in bioinformatics)

+---

 - Project Directories and Directory Structures
 - Project Documentation